amanda-trujillo/amanda-trujillo/README.md

 ##

-- 💜 Formada em Análise e Desenvolvimento de Sistemas desde 2024
+- 💜 Graduated in Systems Analysis and Development (2024).
-- 💜 Em transição de carreira para Desenvolvimento e Inteligência Artificial.
+- 💜 Transitioning into a career in Development and Artificial Intelligence.
-- 💜 Atualmente trabalho na Toro Investimentos, no time de IA.
+- 💜 Currently working at Toro Investimentos, part of the AI team.
-- 💜 Estudando Python, Node.js e prompt engineering.
+- 💜 Studying Python, Node.js, and Prompt Engineering.

   <div align="center">
   <div style="display: inline_block"><br>